- School of Graduate and Professional Studies Home

 Completion of the program requirements will lead to a master's degree and/or Kentucky licensure.
 Certifications can be transferred to other states.
 Students benefit from clinical experiences in multiple, diverse schools and exposure to different student groups.
 Through the program, students have opportunities to connect with school leaders, educators and other key stakeholders.

 - Letter from applicant that states career goals and documents ability to improve student achievement and exhibit both leadership and advanced knowledge of curriculum, instruction and assessment

 - Reference Waiver and recommendation forms from applicant's principal, supervisor, and/or colleague (minimum of 2 of the 3 options)

 - Teacher Evaluation Summary completed by School or District Supervisor

 - Official transcripts from accredited institutions showing undergraduate degree and master's degree with cumulative GPA of 3.0 or greater (these must be sent directly from the credit-granting institutions)

 - Copy of current teaching licensure (must have at least three years experience).

 - Selective Interview Process

-- TOEFL - minimum score of 550 on Paper-Based Test (PBT) or 80 on Internet-Based Test (iBT) for international students.
+- International Students Only: TOEFL - minimum score of 550 on Paper-Based Test (PBT) or 80 on Internet-Based Test (iBT).

-[ALL TRANSCRIPTS, whether high school or University, must be sent directly from that institution to the Admissions Office of Asbury University.
+[ALL TRANSCRIPTS must be sent directly from that institution to Asbury University Graduate Program in Education.
 Hand-carried transcripts may be used for evaluation only.
 Hand-carried transcripts are NOT acceptable as final, official transcripts.]

 Please visit the Graduate Education webpage for more specific information regarding academic and program requirements.